-This means that should you consider driving in Madagascar, a four wheel drive vehicle will almost certainly be necessary.
-Travellers should note that it is very difficult to hire a vehicle in Madagascar to drive yourself around.
+This means that should you consider driving in Madagascar, a four-wheel drive vehicle will almost certainly be necessary.
+Travellers should note that it is very difficult to hire a vehicle in Madagascar to drive themselves around.

 There are, of course, other forms of transportation.
 Taxis, for example, are relatively cheap and safe and can be found in more urban areas.
 Note that it is very uncommon for taxis in Madagascar to possess a meter, so you should agree a price with your driver in advance.

-An even cheaper alternative are the many minibuses which service the country.
+An even cheaper alternative is the many minibuses that service the country.
 Known as “taxi-brousses” they are often slow, cramped and uncomfortable.
 That said, many visitors enjoy this “authentic” travel experience and it can be a great way to meet the locals and save some money.

 In more rural areas the problem can be even more extreme.
 In many cases more serious medical emergencies will need to be dealt with abroad; air-lifting to mainland Africa is a distinct possibility in such situations.